form-o-fill/form-o-fill-chrome-extension/README.md

 # TODOS (in that order)

-- show annotations in editor for all errors
-- vendor chance.js + moment.js and make them available in value function (lib namespace or not?)
 - add an options panel to add external libs to form-o-fill via XHR
 - before (and after?) function blocks for every rule defintion
 - describe permissions requirements in "about"